This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Add OLIVE OIL and continue processing until incorporated.
+- Add OLIVE OIL and blend until fully incorporated.

-- Add PARMESAN CHEESE and BLACK PEPPER.
-Blend until combined.
+- Add PARMESAN, SALT, and PEPPER.
+Blend until well-combined.
+Season to taste.

 Equipment